daireto/sqlactive/docs/api/active-record-mixin.md

 def select(*entities: _ColumnsClauseArgument[Any]) -> AsyncQuery[Self]
 ```

-> Replaces the columns clause with the given entities.
+> Replace the columns clause with the given entities.

 > The existing set of FROMs are maintained, including those implied by
 > the current columns clause.